 How do I register my protection order in Tennessee?

-To register in Tennessee, you must:
+To register your order in Tennessee, you must:

 If you need help registering your protection order, you can contact a local domestic violence organization in Tennessee for assistance.
 You can find contact information for organizations in your area on our TN Places that Help page.